 - P Park position with parking lock

 - R Reverse gear

 - N Neutral

 - D Drive

 - Move the selector lever to position P. The display in the instrument cluster shows P:

-- on vehicles with steering wheel buttons (▷ page 167)
+- on vehicles with steering wheel buttons

+(▷ page 164)

-- on vehicles without steering wheel buttons (▷ page 163)
+- on vehicles without steering wheel buttons

+(▷ page 160)

-(1) You can also start the engine in neutral N.
+- 1 You can also start the engine in neutral N.

-- ► Turn the key to position 2 in the ignition lock.
-The 00 preglow indicator lamp in the instrument cluster lights up briefly. - ▶ Once the 00 preglow indicator lamp goes out, turn the key to position 3 in the ignition lock and release it as soon as the engine is running.
+- ▶ Once the 📆 preglow indicator lamp goes out, turn the key to position 3 in the ignition lock and release it as soon as the engine is running.

-1 You can start the engine without preglow when the engine is warm.
+- 1 You can start the engine without preglow when the engine is warm.